pelinbalci/Intro_Deep_Learning/Intro_NN/notes/1_Perceptron_math.md

 ## Multiclass Classification & Softmax

-Softmax --> the probabilities need to be 1 in sum.
+Let's say the output of neural networks or logits are represented as y1,y2, and y3.
+These are floating numbers and we need to turn them into (kind of) probabilities.

 Example: